UT-Austin-RPL/PRELUDE/README.md

 ## Implementation Details
-Please see [this page](implementation.md) for more information about our implementation details including training procedures and hyperparameters.
+Please see [this page](implementation.md) for more information about our implementation details, including training procedures and hyperparameters.

 ## Citing
 ```